zeecitizen/h2o-3/h2o-docs/src/product/glossary.rst

 **Beta constraints**
 	A data.frame or H2OParsedData object with the columns [“names”, “lower_bounds”,”upper_bounds”, “beta_given”], where each row corresponds to a predictor in the GLM. “names” contains the predictor names, “lower_bounds” and “upper_bounds” are the lower and upper bounds of beta, and “beta_given” is some supplied starting values for beta.

+.. _bins:

+**Bins**
+	Bins are linear-sized from the observed min-to-max for the subset that is being split.
+Large bins are enforced for shallow tree depths.
+Based on the tree decisions, as the tree gets deeper, the bins are distributed symmetrically over the reduced range of each subset.

 **Binary**
 	A variable with only two possible outcomes.
 Refer to `binomial`_.